-The Burning of Njal iteration represents a reorganization of the Medieval North Atlantic course and the associated Otter’s Ransom multimedia project concerned with the Viking world; the new course will be built around the people, places, and events of Njal’s Saga, a key example of its genre as well as an enduringly popular, wide-ranging testament to life in early Iceland.
-The Burning of Njal will combine student research projects and student-designed interactive fiction games with student-edited film clips, panoramas, and static images of key sites from the saga.
-Freely available online, this project will be of use to anyone interested in the Viking Age, and thus might serve a very useful function in any number of medieval literature or history courses, as well as being of general interest to the public at large.
+An on-going work in progress, The Medieval North Atlantic multimedia project combines student research projects and student-designed interactive fiction games with instructor-compiled, student-edited film clips, panoramas, and static images of key sites from the Medieval North Atlantic.
+Freely available online, this project may be of use to anyone interested in the early Middle Ages in and around the British Isles, and thus might serve a very useful function in any number of medieval literature or history courses, as well as being of general interest to the public at large.
 Moreover, the aspect of this project most clearly applicable to a range of projects in many disciplines is the nexus between collections of digital objects with student needs and use: This project models a self-conscious development of the points of contact between student scholarship and creative assignments, instructor digital asset management, and the shared pedagogical goal of student engagement.

 Project Key Personnel and Institution:

 Department of English

 300 North Washington Street

 Gettysburg College serves as Host Institution and Fiscal Agent